 These Sourdough Fudge Brownies have everything I want in my ideal brownie, a crackly top, chewy edges and a fudgey center loaded with rich chocolate flavor.
 I’ve been trying to perfect this bake for years and after a lots of trial and error, I finally bring you my perfect Sourdough Fudge Brownie recipe.

 I’ve shared a Sourdough Discard Brownie recipe on my blog before, which although delicious, veered a little more cakey than my ideal fudge brownie.
 With the perfect proportion of sugar and fat, this brownie recipe is rich, chocolatey and chewy.

 Introducing the Recipe Box Series

-This Sourdough Fudge Brownie Recipe is the first in the Recipe Box Series that I’m launching in partnership with Imperial Sugar.
+The recipe for these Sourdough Fudge Brownies is the first in the Recipe Box Series that I’m launching in partnership with Imperial Sugar.
 Each month, I’ll be releasing recipes for classic bakes made with a sourdough twist!
 You can look forward to comforting classics like Apple Pie, Strawberry Shortcake, Glazed Doughnuts and many others.